 Basics of a Reopened Disneyland in 2021

-By now, enough theme parks have reopened around the world that many modifications are pretty much a given to most of us.
-But if you need a refresher on what Disneyland will be requiring exactly, here are the highlights.
+Theme parks have reopened around the world at various points in the past year, so modifications are pretty much a given to most of us.
+But we are now in the stage where there are modifications to the modifications!
+If you need a refresher on what Disneyland requires exactly at the moment post-June 15 California reopening, here are the highlights (previous pre-June 15 policies are struck through).

 But where the rubber meets the road is how guests need to adjust their planning and touring strategies.
 Here’s how to truly do Disneyland differently in 2021: